Father’s Guide to Child Custody in Oklahoma

 Fight for Custody of Your Children

-Cannon Law Firm is dedicated to Fierce Advocacy for fathers facing Dissolution of Marriage, Divorce; Child Custody, and Child Support issues in state courts in central Oklahoma.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for fathers facing Dissolution of Marriage, Divorce; Child Custody, and Child Support issues in state courts in central Oklahoma.
 It is crucial you contact an experienced Oklahoma Family Law Attorney, if you are a father facing Divorce or Child Custody issues.
 You need a Fierce Advocate to defend your rights and your time with your children, if you are facing a Contested Divorce in Oklahoma.

 Often father’s contact my Firm after they have suffered under misconceptions of child custody.
 Unfortunately, fathers often move out of the marital home and only see their children at the discretion of the mother until a judge enters the divorce decree.
 This is a mistake, you as a father have equal right to time and a relationship with your children.
 You as a father have a legal right to contact your children’s school for information; to attend any school or extracurricular event; and to speak to your child’s pediatrician at any time!

 Father Misconceptions in Child Custody

 The Majority of fathers believe the misguided assumption that mothers have superior rights to time with their children.
 The best interest of the child is the governing principle in child custody cases and equal time with a child’s mother and father is the presumption.
 Many fathers suffer from misconceptions about Child Custody in Oklahoma.
 The following are FACTS:

 - Gender bias in prohibited in Family Law Courts

 - Children need fathers as much as mothers